 November 3 - Election Day!
-Vote in person at your polling place or make sure your absentee ballot is postmarked by this day.
+Vote in person at your polling place or make sure your absentee ballot is received by this day.

 During the global COVID-19 pandemic, public health experts are unanimous that avoiding crowded public places is the best way to limit the spread of the disease and keep our communities healthy.